Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 sudo chown -R 999:999 ~/dockerprojects/stacks/pure/volumes/redis/data
 ```

-  3d.
+### 3d.
 Unbound-exporter directories, files and permissions
 ---
-- there is no supported image for Unbound-exporter;
+- there is no supported image for ar51an's unbound-exporter
 - you need to build it locally from the provided Dockerfile in ~/dockerprojects/stacks/pure/exporter
 - Unbound-exporter runs as non-privileged user UID 1000, GID 1000 inside the container
 - It needs read access to the Unbound control socket and the blocklists directory
-- The control socket is created by Unbound in the /run/unbound directory which is mapped via a named volume
+- The control socket is created by Unbound in the /run/unbound directory which is mapped via a named volume (compose.yaml)
 - The blocklists directory is mapped from the host system
 - No special permission changes are needed here as the Unbound volume directories are already set above